lewis-kori/gridsome-portfolio/content/blog/deploy-using-github-actions.md

 Yay!🥳 we have successfully created a continuous delivery pipeline and hopefully, now you'll concentrate on code instead of infrastructure.

 Should you have any questions, please do not hesitate to reach out to me on [Twitter](https://twitter.com/lewis_kihiu).
-Comment below if you have other feedback or additional input.
+Comment below if you have feedback or additional input.